Montreal-Quakers/website/_pages/friends-in-the-Eastern-Townships.md

 ---
-title: "Friends in the Eastern Townships"
+title: "Part 2: Friends in the Eastern Townships"
 author: "S. A. Zielinski"
 lang: en
 ---